xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

 - NPU #: NPU number, should be 0 for 8100/8200
 **Note** NPU number should be 0, 1, or 2 for 88-LC0-36FH line card (not shown above).
 NPU number should be should be 0, 1 for 88-LC0-34H14FH line card (not shown above) {: .notice--primary}
 - NPU core: Slice number, should be between 0 and 5 for 8201/8202/8201-32FH
+- PP port: IFG number, should be 0 or 1 within slice